indralukmana/turbin3_Q3_indralukmana_capstone/docs/prd.md

 - **AC 2.3.3:** Documentation SHALL explain the inter-program communication mechanism (CPI for Mint Permit creation).
-- **AC 2.3.4:** Documentation SHALL provide clear instructions for building, testing (exclusively with `litesvm`), and deploying the programs to Devnet.
+- **AC 2.3.4:** Documentation SHALL provide clear instructions for building, testing (using Anchor's built-in testing framework, with a note about deferred time-based testing), and deploying the programs to Devnet.
 - **AC 2.3.5:** Documentation SHALL include example code snippets or scripts demonstrating how to interact with the programs.
 - **AC 2.3.6:** Documentation SHALL discuss potential future improvements like